-The stator assembly also includes two cable outputs-one for the power cable (7) and the other for the thermal sensor cable (6).
+The stator also includes two separate cable outputs-one for a power cable (7) and the other for thermal sensors (6).

-The stator can also be supplied with a single cable output comprising both the power and the thermal sensor cables.
+The stator can also be supplied with one cable output comprising both the power cable and the cable for thermal sensors.

-1.2 Thermal sensors
+1.2.
+Thermal sensors